Parag-S-Salunkhe/Observability/Part 1 - Observability Theory/theory.md

-# Observability Course - Part 1: Introduction to Observability
+# Observability- Part 1: Introduction to Observability

 ## What is Observability?